merely-useful/py-rse/index.md

 ```

 Which of these books is shortest?
-We can check by eye when there are only 16 files,
+We can check by eye when there are only seven files,
 but what if there were eight thousand?

 Our first step toward a solution is to run this command: